cinatic/gitlab-extension/README.md

 - download a release: https://github.com/cinatic/gitlab-extension/releases

 ## Data Source
-The data is fetched from the official Gitlab API https://docs.gitlab.com/ee/api/.
+The data is fetched from the official GitLab API https://docs.gitlab.com/ee/api/.
 The API has some *limitions*, e.g. it only returns domain specific data.
 As an example `projects` and `commits` for example do not have any information of the pipeline status or you can only fetch `pipelines` for a single project.
 So in this extension we mash up some data and can show only